People

 Tyler Coverdale

-Tyler came into the lab as a phenom out of Brown University.
+Tyler came into the Lab as a phenom out of Brown University.
 During his PhD work at Princeton, Tyler made a number of fascinating discoveries about the effects of elephants and other large herbivores on plant communities and plant antiherbivore defenses in African savannas.
-He is among the inaugural cohort of Presidential Postdoctoral Fellows at Cornell University, where he is working with Anurag Agrawal.
+You can now find Tyler as a Postdoctoral Fellow in the Davies Lab at Harvard University.
 [Website]

 Chris Baker

 After completing his PhD at Harvard, Chris joined the Pringle and Tarnita Labs as a post-doc from 2015 to 2017.
 With us, he spearheaded an exciting project focusing on how termite mounds in African savannas generate spatial patterns that propagate throughout the ecosystem.
-Chris has moved on to the Pierce Lab at Harvard, where he is working on disentangling leech-host food webs (among other things, we are sure).
-[Website] [CV]
+Chris is now a Biology Postdoc with the US Army ERDC CRREL[Website]

 Josh Daskin

 Josh was the inaugural Pringleton, our first PhD Student.
 His PhD work on the effects of armed conflict on wildlife populations and ecological dynamics was first-rate and first-of-its-kind, and Josh helped to spark the then-nascent ecological research program in Gorongosa National Park.
-Josh is now a Fish and Wildlife Biologist at the U.S. Fish and Wildlife Service (USFWS).
-Fortunately for us, we still cross paths with Josh regularly in Gorongosa.
+Josh is now the Director of Conservation at the Archbold Biological Station.

 Tyler Kartzinel